Robert H. Boyle: Riverkeeper, conservationist, environmentalist

 Boyle's affinity with the Hudson River and fishing fueled his environmental activism.
 He was determined to clean-up the highly polluted Hudson River with its toxic waste and substantial fish kills that had garnered national attention and became the butt of jokes by the late Johnny Carson, former host of The Tonight Show.
 Boyle was aware that traditional conservation and environmental efforts were not working, and that much more needed to be done.
 He founded the Hudson River Fishermen's Association (HRFA) in March 1966 after meeting with a group of concerned citizens at the Crotonville American Legion Hall.
-Fishermen, environmentalists, and scientists comprised the group, and shared Boyles anger and concerns over the deterioration of the Hudson River.
+Fishermen, environmentalists, and scientists comprised the group, and shared Boyle's anger and concerns over the deterioration of the Hudson River.
 Prior to the meeting, Boyle had rediscovered two forgotten laws about pollution of navigable waters in the United States, and announced his research findings at the meeting.
 One of those laws was the Federal Refuse Act of 1899 which the HRFA used as the basis for their litigation in federal court, resulting in a string of victories and substantial fines charged against water polluters.
 In 1983, HRFA established the Riverkeeper program, and in 1986, merged the two into a single group officially named Riverkeeper.

 Boyle's research and articles were crucial to the litigation brought in 1965 by Scenic Hudson Preservation Conference (Scenic Hudson) against Consolidated Edison (Con Ed), New York's primary electric utility company in the lawsuit titled Scenic Hudson Preservation Conference v.
 Federal Power Commission.
 He relayed the concerns of Hudson River Valley citizens and environmentalists regarding Con Ed's proposed pumped-storage power plant on Storm King Mountain in the Hudson Highlands, not the least of which included the potential for irreparable ecological harm, the destruction of critical habitat for aquatic species, and the killing of small fish by the plant's water-intake equipment.
 In late December 1965, the court ruled in favor of Scenic Hudson in that round of litigation stating that "the FPC had to consider the environmental consequences of the plan, which they had not done."
 Litigation dragged on until 1980 when Con Ed entered into an agreement with conservation groups.
 Boyle was a signatory for one of the groups, ending the effort to build the pumped-storage power plant.
 The Con Ed action "became the basis of environmental law in the United States by establishing the right of citizens to sue the government to protect natural resources".